prince3453/moviesDBSQL/README.md

-# MovieDBSQL SQl query to answer the different type of questions:
+# MovieDBSQL SQl query to answer the different types of questions:

-Queries that is used to sortlist and extract the particular data from Database:
+Queries that are used to sort list and extract the particular data from database:
 - SELECT
 - WHERE
 - ORDER BY